 MiniScale is aimed at any customer that requires a high-quality, visually appealing map for their documents and publications, whether a magazine, brochure or web pages.

-An extract of MiniScale is shown below.
+An extract of MiniScale, with default layers and styles, is shown below.

 Applications

 Typical ways in which MiniScale could be used include:

 Location maps for websites or promotional material, showing head offices or distribution of assets across Great Britain.